 What You Need From A Photo Editing Laptop

-Whether you’re editing photographs you took yourself or working with graphics/images from other sources, it’s important to understand exactly what you need from the laptop you buy.
+Whether you’re editing photographs you took yourself or working with graphics & images from other sources, it’s important to understand exactly what you need from a photo editing laptop you buy.

 This goes beyond basic tech specs like your screen resolution and CPU cores- there are specific things you need to take into account that common consumers do not.